kpullerits/sports-activity-analysis/README.md

 Data analysis of my sports activities
 ================

-This repo contains data analysis of my sports activity data during 2017 to 2022.
-Sports activities were tracked using a sports watch and the data was downloaded using Garmin connect.
+This repo contains data analysis of my sports activity data from 2017 to 2022.
+Sports activities were tracked using a sports watch and the data was downloaded using Garmin Connect.
 Activities of parts of the data during 2021 was plotted in my gpx\_plotter repo:
 <https://github.com/kpullerits/gpx_plotter>.
 Seven measurements
 (variables) were used in this analysis: